What is the first thing to do when there is a death in the family?

 To make a purchase of a burial plot or niche plot, you must come into the cemetery office, either by appointment or as a walk-in during business hours and talk with someone in the office.

-At-Need Purchases have no minimum requirements.
-At the time of need, you are expected to pay for the burial plot, the opening & closing of the grave, vault (unless you are purchasing from the mortuary), and endowment care fee.
-Other possible fees include: Weekend & Holiday Surcharge, Non-Resident Fee, Setting Marker Fee, Flower Vase, Late Hour Burial Fee, and Credit Card Usage Fee, and any other fees that may apply to your situation.
+At-Need Purchases are expected to pay for the burial plot, the opening & closing of the grave, marker setting fee, vault, enhancements (canopy, chairs, shuttle, etc.), and endowment care fee.
+Other possible fees include: Weekend & Holiday Surcharge, Non-Resident Fee, Late Hour Burial Fee, and Credit Card Usage Fee, and any other fees that may apply to your situation.

 Why do I have to pay a Non-Resident Fee?

-We receive a small percent of property tax paid by the residents of our district.
-If you live outside of the district, you need to pay a one time non-resident fee.
-Please use the District Map
+We receive property taxes paid by the residents of our district.
+If you live outside of the district, you need to be eligible non-resident and pay a non-resident fee.
+Please use the District Map to check if you live in our district.

 Can I sell my grave to someone else?